 Absolute Advantage, Comparative Advantage, and Opportunity Costs

 The differences between absolute and comparative advantage can easily be seen in a simple example.
 Take a model who makes $10,000 a day modeling but who is also very efficient at mowing her large yard around her mansion.
 If she cuts her grass herself, she can do it in one day.
 Or she can hire a lawn service that takes 2 days to mow the lawn and charges $400.
-Thus, the model has an absolute advantage in both working as a model and mowing her own lawn, but, she would, nonetheless, still hire the lawn service, because if she mowed her own lawn, she would have to give up a day of modeling, which means her earnings would be $10,000 less.
+Thus, the model has an absolute advantage in both working as a model and mowing her own lawn, but, she would, nonetheless, still hire the lawn service, because if she mowed her own lawn, she must give up a day of modeling, resulting in $10,000 less in earnings.
 By hiring the lawn service, she earns $10,000 a day as a model and pays the lawn service $400, for a net gain of $9,600.
 Hence, the $9,600 is her opportunity cost for mowing her own lawn.
 If the lawn service does not mow the model's lawn, then it will not get the $400 that it charges the model, but it will have time to mow other people's lawns for the same amount of money.
 Therefore, the lawn service's maximum opportunity cost of not mowing the model's lawn is only $400, which gives it a comparative advantage over the model.

 Because countries differ in their absolute or comparative advantage in producing specific products or services, the world benefits by allowing free trade.
-However, trade is often restricted on the specious grounds of preserving jobs or because politically powerful people want to increase their wealth at the expense of the public.
+However, trade is often restricted on the specious grounds of preserving jobs or because politically powerful people who will benefit from restricted trade want to increase their wealth at the expense of the public.

 In the early 19th century, Corn Laws, which consisted of tariffs, subsidies, and restrictions on the trading of corn and other grains, were enacted by British Parliament so that the landowners in the House of Lords could increase their own wealth at the expense of the public, by discouraging imports and encouraging exports of grain, particularly corn.

 (Here, it would seem that Portugal has the lower opportunity cost since it only has to sacrifice 10 man-years instead of 20.
-However, it only makes sense to compare opportunity costs using the same resources, which means that an individual or a country can only compare what it can do with its own resources, since that individual or country is one of the resources.
-Hence, a country is only going to produce at its own lowest opportunity cost, and whether it will import or export will depend on those opportunity costs.
+However, it only makes sense to compare opportunity costs using the same resources, meaning that an individual or a country can only compare what it can do with its own resources, since that individual or country is one of the resources.
+Hence, a country will only produce at its own lowest opportunity cost, and whether it will import or export will depend on those opportunity costs.
 So if Portugal, in the above example, can produce both wine and cloth at the cost of 80 man-years, then it will export both and import neither.)

 Some economists make a distinction between natural and acquired comparative advantages.
 A natural comparative advantage exists within a country that has natural resources that are required to produce a product, while an acquired comparative advantage is the advantage gained by an individual or a country by spending a lot of time or resources producing a product.
 For instance, Saudi Arabia has a natural comparative advantage with its huge reserves of oil.
+(Saudi Arabia also has an absolute advantage in oil, since the cost of its extraction is less than elsewhere.)
 Since Saudi Arabia has few other resources, without trade, it would be extremely poor; because of trade, it is extremely wealthy.
 Japan, on the other hand, has few natural resources, but it has an acquired comparative advantage in its manufacturing and business know-how, which it has developed over the years.